-The Keyhole and Longs Peak Trail is a 13.6 mile moderately trafficked out and back trail located near Allenspark, CO that features beautiful wild flowers and is rated as difficult.
+The Keyhole and Longs Peak Trail is a 13.6 mile moderately trafficked out and back trail located near Allenspark, Colorado that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from March until November.
 Horses are also able to use this trail.

 A good hike on Longs Peak for those not interested in the technical terrain The trail is well labeled and easy to find due to the traffic it receives.
 Follow the Longs Peak trail.
 There are many signs that will help you stay on the correct path.
 There are restrooms available at the trailhead, at 11,000 feet, and in the boulder field on this hike.
 A nice change over a lot of other back country hikes.
 This route will not exceed class two hiking.
 The most difficult part is doing the boulder field, however if you take your time most people can navigate it without trouble.
 The keyhole is an obvious rock formation seen in the photos I have listed with this hike.
 The view from it is dramatic.
 Also take the time to read the plaque on the rock shelter built there.